ThornCigar/Financial_Modelling/Efficient_Frontier/README.md

 R code for calculating the efficient frontier, sample data set used is taken from https://github.com/CNuge/kaggle-code/tree/master/stock_data
 A verification of the two fund theorem is also provided.

+## Developing the project
+This project leverages `renv`, which enables project-wide dependency management.
+Using it ensures development environment consistency and allows quick rollback of environments.
+Refer to the renv [introductory documentation](https://rstudio.github.io/renv/articles/renv.html) for more.

 # To-Do List
 ## Port to python